-- Shirts must be tucked in or cover the waistband of pants, skirts, or shorts when arms are raised above the head. - No shirts with degrading/demeaning messages, writing or pictures with alcohol/tobacco or illegal drug memoranda/depiction. - No sleeveless undershirts, spaghetti straps, tube tops, halter tops, backless tops, or one sleeved tops will be allowed. - No low-cut tank tops.
-All tops must have shoulder straps at least three inches wide - No hats, scarves, bandannas, headgear or sweatshirt hoods may be worn in the building during school hours; i.e. 8 am - 4 pm - Shorts may be worn during the school day and to school activities.
-Spandex, short shorts and yoga pants may not be worn.
+• Shirts must be tucked in or cover the waistband of pants, skirts, or shorts when arms are raised above the head.

+• No shirts with degrading/demeaning messages, writing or pictures with alcohol/tobacco or illegal drug memoranda/depiction.

+• No sleeveless undershirts, spaghetti straps, tube tops, halter tops, backless tops, or one sleeved tops will be allowed.

+- No low-cut tank tops.
+All tops must have shoulder straps at least three inches wide - No hats, scarves, bandannas, headgear or sweatshirt hoods may be worn in the building during school hours; i.e. 8 am 4 pm

+• Shorts may be worn during the school day and to school activities.
+Spandex and short shorts may not be worn.
 Skorts are considered to be a skirt.
-Shorts and skirts must be fingertip in length.
-If skirts include a slit, the slit must be no more than finger length when the wearer's arms are hanging in a rest position. - Any student involved in extra or co-curricular activities shall purchase a school polo shirt(s) that will be provided through the district office.
+If skirts include a slit, the slit must be no more than finger length when the wearer's arms are hanging in a rest position.

+• Any student involved in extra or co-curricular activities shall purchase a school polo shirt(s) that will be provided through the district office.
 The shirt(s) will be worn with khaki pants on game days, or for any activities in which the student is representing the Golden Plains' Schools.
-(NOTE: The activity's individual sponsor and/or sponsors at their prerogative may specify a mode of dress not related to polo shirts/khaki pants' attire.) - No footwear with wheels included or attached in school buildings or at school events.
+(NOTE: The activity's individual sponsor or coach, at their prerogative, may specify a mode of dress not related to polo shirts/khaki pants' attire.)

+• No footwear with wheels included or attached in school buildings or at school events.